TurnUpTheMike/CamouflagePuzzle/README.md

-# CamoflagePuzzle
+# CamouflagePuzzle

-This respository will create the Camoflage puzzle.
+This respository will create the Camouflage puzzle.
 See the examplepuzzle.pdf

 Structuring this work: